 Community partners will notify the OHS Outreach Manager of their schedule for engagement at the encampment to ensure there is appropriate coordination across outreach workers.
 The Office of Homeless Services will work to schedule daily engagement of at least three hours per day.

 Coordinate with Property Owners to Secure the Site

+OHS will coordinate with property owners and city officials to secure the site of the encampment

 Support Camp Residents in Decision-making and Housing Relocation

 After the initial engagement, community stakeholders will work together to mobilize individuals into the best housing options available of the resident's choice if available.
-Clear communication and coordination are paramount in this as to address the challenges and barriers as they arise.
+Clear communication and coordination are paramount in this stepto address the challenges and barriers as they arise.
 Utilizing a person-centered approach, there should be transparency regarding the limited housing options available.

 Storage and Preparation to Move Belongings